-The moment the door of the newly revamped Manhattan at Regent Singapore was opened, there was a moment of pause.
+The moment the door of Manhattan at Regent Singapore was opened, there was a moment of pause.
 I felt like I was delivered to a Hollywood set, “This is like the Great Gatsby.”

 The Manhattan bar is rather luxe-dramatic, with illuminated bottles acting as the backdrop, luxurious dark furnishing, stylish lighting and with sexy blues playing in the background.
 (Music is so important to many settings, but unfortunately few restaurants in Singapore pay attention to it.)

-While you are not likely to find Leonardo DiCaprio here, Head Bartender Ricky Raiva from Manhattan should entertain you with his skilled cocktail craft and eloquence.
-He has quite a unique look too.
+While you are not likely to find Leonardo DiCaprio here, you will be entertained with skilled cocktail craft and eloquence from the bartenders.

-Ricky recommended us The Princess Cut($23), something “which every lady will like” – a combination of G’Vine Floraison Gin, June fleur de vigne liqueur, house-made hibiscus syrup, fresh lemon, rosewater and champagne.
+The recommended was The Princess Cut($23), something “which every lady will like” – a combination of G’Vine Floraison Gin, June fleur de vigne liqueur, house-made hibiscus syrup, fresh lemon, rosewater and champagne.

 Many come for the Street Style Hot Dogs ($15), greatly lauded by several media friends.
 My personal vote would go to the Rebellion Burger ($20), with paprika buns covering angus beef, tomato onion jam and Nicasio cheese within.

 This is what I call small yet packing a punch – juicy, cheesy, and tasty in all sense of those words.

 Manhattan has introduced a new district menu, the Lower East Side.

 There are five newly introduced classic craft cocktails and four gourmet bar bites – 99 Miles Filet Mignon ($25), Smoked Marlin Fish Dip ($18), Fried Bread and Butter Pickles ($14) and Ode to “Eggs” ($10).